alex-bahena/Pin-it/README.md

 ===================================================================================
 # Frontend - code
-This section describes the main FE features and how they work...
+This section describes the main FE features and how they work.

+The app was built with help of the following technologies:

+* TailWind
+* CSS
+* HTML
+* JavaScript

 # HTML
 This is how Pin-it looks like from the landing page.